Astro-Eric/Astro-Eric.github.io/_pages/publications.md

 ### [A Black-box Approach for Non-stationary Multi-agent Reinforcement Learning](https://arxiv.org/pdf/2306.07465.pdf)
 **Haozhe Jiang**, Qiwen Cui, Zhihan Xiong, Maryam Fazel, Simon S Du

 Can we track Equilibria in non-stationary Multi-agent systems?
 We comprehensively analyze this problem and find most non-stationary bandit algorithms fail to generalize.
 In multi-agents systems, **different actions compete with different best responses**.
-This forbid us from comparing actions by comparing their own rewards, sabotaging all test-based algorthms.
+This forbid us from comparing actions by comparing their own rewards, sabotaging all test-based algorithms.
 We solve this problem by using an Explore-then-Commit-then-Test algorithm, in combination with prior techniques.
 This black-box algorithm is simple but admits no-regret guarantee.

 ### [Offline Meta Reinforcement Learning with In-Distribution Online Adaptation](https://arxiv.org/pdf/2305.19529.pdf)
 Jianhao Wang<sup>*</sup>, Jin Zhang<sup>*</sup>, **Haozhe Jiang**, Junyu Zhang, Liwei Wang, Chongjie Zhang